Sunday111/ass/readme.md

 ![Badge](https://github.com/sunday111/ass/actions/workflows/linux.yml/badge.svg)

 Small header-only library with fixed data structures and utilities.
-Uses C++ 17 for convenience and depends on STL only.
+Uses C++ 20 and depends on STL only.
+There is also a freezed branch that supports c++17: `cpp17`.

 In a few words
 - `ass::FixedUnorderedMap` - line `std::unordered_map` but is allocated on the stack and may be used in constexpr context (if both key and value types are trivially destructible).